rdale1/renee_dale.github.io/_pages/about.md

 excerpt: "About me"
 author_profile: true
 ---
-I am a Postdoctoral researcher at [Danforth Plant Science Center](https://www.danforthcenter.org/).
-I graduated from my PhD in December 2019, and am currently an MS candidate in Statistics at Louisiana State University.
+I am a NSF Postdoctoral Fellow at [Danforth Plant Science Center](https://www.danforthcenter.org/).
+I graduated from my PhD in December 2019, and graduated my MS in Statistics in May 2021 (thanks to some pandemic delays).

-My research focus is on understanding how components like genes and proteins form behavioral and dynamical networks to produce emergent properties in plants (phenotypes), particularly under drought and during development.
-This expands my PhD research from focusing on cellular processes to whole-plant, abstracted components and traits!
-I'm interested in using multi-scale dynamical models, probabilistic processes, and diffusive processes to study how plants make decisions on the assignment of energy, as well as the genetics underlying plant above- and below-ground strategies.
+My research focuses on understanding the relationship between variability and plasticity in plants, and developmental decision-making.
+At the cellular and sub-cellular level, components like genes and proteins form behavioral and dynamical networks that produce emergent properties at higher levels of scale (phenotypes).
+We can understand what processes are plastic or inflexible by observing behaviors and phenotypes under different conditions, such as drought and during development.
+This work builds off my PhD research, which focused on cellular processes and enzyme kinetics.
+I use mathematical modeling, probabilistic, and data-science techniques.
+(For some background on modeling techniques in plant biology, check out this [review](https://osf.io/jfdb9/).)

 As a PhD student, I focused on modeling processes in cell biology using ordinary differential equations (ODEs).
 My dissertation work looks at the utility of mathematical modeling in biology:
 * enhancing the interpretation of data given the underlying mechanism